-- Maintain a 3.2 overall and Honors course grade point average (GPA) - If entering as a freshman, complete 24 Honors credits before graduation.
-If entering as a student transferring 75 or fewer credits to Mercy, complete 18 Honors credits, or 15 Honors credits for students transferring over 75 credits before graduation. - Attend 3 Honors Events each semester - Complete a minimum of 20 hours of community service per year
+- Maintain a 3.2 overall and Honors course grade point average (GPA). - If entering as a freshman, complete 24 Honors credits before graduation.
+If entering as a student transferring 75 or fewer credits to Mercy, complete 18 Honors credits-or, as a student transferring over 75 credits before graduation, complete 15 Honors credits. - Attend 2 Honors Events each semester. - Complete a minimum of 20 hours of community service per year.

-Honors credit is generally earned by taking honors courses.
-Under special circumstances honors students may receive honors credits in a non-honors course by completing additional specially designed academic tasks as defined in an honors contract.
-Students must fill out a form requesting permission to do an honors contract.
-If approved, the student and faculty member must agree on the additional work required to receive honors credit by signing the contract.
-The instructor makes the ultimate decision.
-Upon completion of the agreed work the student must make sure that the faculty member submits the form indicating successful completion of the honors contract.
+Honors credit is generally earned by taking Honors courses.
+Under special circumstances Honors students may receive Honors credits in a non-Honors course by completing additional specially designed academic tasks as defined in an Honors contract.
+Students must fill out a form requesting permission to take a non-Honors course with an Honors contract.
+If approved, the student and faculty member must agree, by signing the contract, on additional work required to receive Honors credit.
+The instructor makes ultimate decisions regarding issuance and completion of an Honors contract.
+Upon completion of the agreed-upon work, the student is responsible for contacting the faculty member to ensure that the proper form is submitted indicating successful completion of the Honors contract.
 All forms can be obtained from student advisors or by emailing honors@mercy.edu.